TrustToken (TRU) Market Capitalization Reaches $50.87 Million

-TrustToken (CURRENCY:TRU) traded flat against the U.S. dollar during the one day period ending at 21:00 PM E.T. on January 25th.
-TrustToken has a market capitalization of $50.87 million and approximately $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
-One TrustToken coin can currently be purchased for about $0.20 or 0.00000526 BTC on popular exchanges.
-Over the last seven days, TrustToken has traded flat against the U.S. dollar.
+TrustToken (CURRENCY:TRU) traded flat against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on January 30th.
+TrustToken has a market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
+One TrustToken coin can now be bought for approximately $0.20 or 0.00000526 BTC on popular cryptocurrency exchanges.
+During the last week, TrustToken has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.